blocknet/blockshares/README.md

 Distributing dividends among shareholders
 ===========================

-- Start a BlackCoin client with -rpcallowip=127.0.0.1 -server=1 and the blackshares client
+- Start a Coin client with -rpcallowip=127.0.0.1 -server=1 and the blockshares client
-- Unlock both the BlackCoin and the share wallet (not only for staking)
+- Unlock both the Coin and the share wallet (not only for staking)
-- Show the distribution of X BlackCoin over all stake holders that have a nonzero balance since time T (unix time):
+- Show the distribution of X Coin over all stake holders that have a nonzero balance since time T (unix time):

-  ./blacksharesd distribute T X
+  ./blocksharesd distribute T X

 - Send coins according to distribution:

-  ./blacksharesd distribute T X true
+  ./blocksharesd distribute T X true

 Development process